masroof-maindak/dotfiles/README.md

 - [ ] Better way to install GTK theme
 - [ ] Git setup
 - [ ] Delete this repo and clean start
+- [ ] Can we stow system files directly to /usr/... ?